Occupation Report Β· Legal

 Your personalised plan

-Solicitors score 42/100 on average — but your score depends on seniority, location, and skills.
+Solicitors score 42/100 on average — but your number depends on seniority, sector, and whether Legal research & case analysis is most of your week or a corner of it.

 Not a Solicitor?
 Check your own score.